Purple-Recovery/purple-recovery/README.md

 #### SubmitSuccessView
   * Displays a confirmation to the user that their form has been submitted
   * Communicates with FormSubmitController to verify successful submission
   * Resides on client-side only

-#### IndividualPageView
-  * This component displays a whole page dedicated to a main section.
-All links related to the section will be displayed in a scrollable view, and may be divided into subsections.
-  * Contains a BreadcrumbNavView and an IndividualPageNavView of the following:
-	  * “ResourcesPageView”
-	  * “ResponsesPageView”
-	  * “CommunityPageView”

-#### IndividualPageNavView
-  * This component displays a side navigation box that will display the links to the other instances of IndividualPageViews.
-  * Resides on client-side only

 ## Models